Last updated on January 19th, 2022 at 08:27 am

 As with many conditions, the scientific study of any one particular aspect of a given condition can and do vary greatly; however, the scientific community generally accepts scoliosis can cause detectable shortness of breath in spinal curvatures reaching 50+ degrees and significant lung restriction in patients with curves greater than 90 degrees. [source]

-I realize many of you reading this article are left thinking, “How do I know if scoliosis is affecting my lungs?”
-Please keep in mind, Cobb angle measurements are only one small part of evaluating the scoliosis condition; there are many other possible explanations for breathing problems with scoliosis beyond just the spinal curvature seen on x-ray.
+I realize many of you are reading this article are left thinking, “How do I know if scoliosis is affecting my lungs?”
+Please keep in mind; Cobb angle measurements are only one small part of evaluating and the treatment for scoliosis; there are many other possible explanations for breathing problems with scoliosis beyond just the curved spine seen on x-ray.

 Additional Things to Consider If You Have a Hard Time Breathing With Scoliosis